 Job Outlook for a Career as a Pharmacy Technician

-According to the U.S. Bureau of Labor Statistics, the job market for experienced, certified pharmacy technicians is exceptionally good.
-As the population ages, employment opportunities in the pharmaceutical industry in general are expected to grow at a faster rate than most of the career or labor markets.
+According to the U.S. Bureau of Labor Statistics, the job market outlook for pharmacy technicians is good.
+The field has been projected to grow 4 percent (16,600 new jobs) through 2030.
+As the population ages, employment opportunities in the pharmaceutical industry in general are expected to grow about as fast as average for all occupations.

 Choosing the Right Environment for You